 Small and medium-sized companies

-MAC and DAC are very different access control models, suitable for different kinds of organizations.
+This DAC vs MAC comparison shows that they’re very different access control models, suitable for different kinds of organizations.
 DAC works well for organizations that require flexibility and user-friendly workflows.
-On the other hand, MAC is more efficient for organizations that work with highly sensitive data.
+On the other hand, MAC is more suitable for organizations that work with highly sensitive data.

-MAC and DAC are two opposite models of access control.
+Comparing MAC and DAC, we see that they’re two opposite models of access control.
 MAC is controlled by administrators and requires lots of time and effort to maintain, but it provides a high level of security.
 DAC is much easier to implement and maintain, as users can manage access to the data they own.
-However, DAC isn’t good enough for protecting sensitive data.
+However, DAC isn’t good enough for protecting sensitive records.